Educational Requirements

 Pros

-- Collaboration with talented and creative individuals.
+- Collaborative Environment: Work with talented individuals.

 Cons

-- Intense competition for scriptwriting jobs.
+- Competitive Market: High competition for jobs.

-- Dealing with demanding producers and directors.
+- Pressure: High expectations from producers and directors.